-Decentralized storage refers to the concept of storing files online by splitting them into encrypted fragments and delegating these fragments to multiple nodes on a distributed network, e.g. a blockchain.
+Decentralized storage refers to the concept of storing files online by splitting them into encrypted fragments and delegating these fragments to multiple nodes on a distributed network, e.g.

 Decentralized storage should not be confused with cloud storage, which is the storing of files remotely on servers operated by a single service provider like Google Drive or Amazon Drive.